mohamed-elfiky/hw-rspec-rails-intro/part2.md

 running.
 Usually, since each spec tends to be short, you'd complete a spec before re-running your tests.)

+## The most important paragraph in this part of the exercise...

+This test
-**This is the most important paragraph in this exercise:**  This test is _not_ about whether the (not-yet-existing) model method does the right thing.
+is _not_ about whether the (not-yet-existing) model method does the right thing.
 Per our initial desiderata, all we are checking here is that the controller tries to call that method, and passes it the correct argument(s) (in this case, the value the user typed in the form field).

+## ...OK, got that?
+Moving on.

+So this test is _not_ about the model method--but the controller action we're about to test needs to call the model method!
+What do we do?

-So we will set up a double for the model method--the code we wish we had--and check that our double is called.
+The model method is the code we wish we had (how about "cw3h" for short?).
+Since we don't have it, we set up a _double_ for the model method and check that our double is called.

-The code we wish we had
-will be a class method, since finding movies in TMDb is a behavior related to movies in general and not to a particular instance of a movie.
-The code we wish we had would probably accept a string representing what the user typed, and would probably return a collection of matching instances as `Movie` objects.
+The cw3h will have to be a class method, since finding movies in TMDb is a behavior related to movies in general and not to a particular instance of a movie.
+The cw3h would presumably accept a string representing what the user typed, and would return a collection of matching instances as `Movie` objects.
+Notice what we're doing here: we're fantasizing about the behavior we'd like the cw3h to have, _based on the way it's going to be used_ by its caller.
+This is a key but often-overlooked benefit of
+TDD: it helps ensure that when you do write eventually write the cw3h, it will have just the right API for its job.

-If that method existed, our controller method might therefore call it like this:
+Anyway, if the above cw3h existed as we have fantasized, our controller method would call it like this:

 ```ruby
 @movies = Movie.find_in_tmdb(params[:search_terms])